 Next, you will arrive at the bottom of Holly Hill.
-You’ll walk past a great pizza place L’antica Pizzeria.
+You’ll walk past a great pizza place called L’antica Pizzeria.

-Turn back on yourself though Holly Mount and carry on up the hill towards Hampstead Grove.
+Turn back on yourself through Holly Mount and carry on up the hill towards Hampstead Grove.
 Finally, you’ll end at Fenton House and Gardens.
 A 17th century National Trust house you can choose to admire from the outside or pay to go in.